 - This mat comes in different sizes and colors.
 They all cinch up with handles to take on the go!

 I know my boys enjoy building and playing with Legos.
-Even though their Legos are used on a regular basis, doesn’t mean that the pieces have to appear to have blown up in the room!.
+Even though their Lego sets are used on a regular basis, doesn’t mean that the pieces have to appear to have blown up in the room!